krismuniz/frame-sync/README.md

 ### Guest

-1. Create a Zod schema for the data you want to receive from the host
+1. Create a Zod schema for the data you expect to receive from the host
 2. Create a `Host` object with the schema, the origin of the host, and initial state to use before the host sends data
-3. Provide the Host context to your app via `Host.Provider`
-4. Consume the data from the Host object's React context via `useContext(Host.Context)`
+3. Consume the data from the `Host` through `useHostProps`

 ```tsx
 import { z } from 'zod';